adonese/adonese.github.io/resume.md

 ## Skills:
 - Proficient in distributed systems design and development
 - Strong programming skills in Python, Go, Java, Kotlin, and PHP
+- Experience with databases both SQL and nosql: sqlite, postgresql, dynamoDB and redis
 - Experience with machine learning, including training models on frameworks such as Pytorch and jax
 - Expertise in web development technologies such as HTML, CSS, JavaScript, and frameworks like Django, Angular, and React, SolidJS
 - Knowledge of GIS and geospatial data analysis
 - Familiarity with cloud-based technologies and infrastructure, including AWS
+- Hands-on experience on mobile development using (Flutter, Java with XML layouts, and Jetpack compose)
 - Hands-on experience in DynamoDB, lambda, SNS and SQS
 - Experience in working with payment systems and POS integration
 - Strong project management and leadership skills